-Developing software is expensive, and the investment in product development often involves a long payback cycle.
+Developing and localizing software is expensive, and the investment in product development often involves a long payback cycle.

-Our continued success depends in part on our continued ability to create more versatile software products faster than our competitors.
+Our continued success depends in part on our continued ability to create faster and better software products than our competitors.
 We plan to continue significant investments in software research and development.
-We also expend significant resources on researching and developing new technologies such as voice recognition and ClearType software, a software that provides improved font sharpness and text display on color LCD screens allowing for better on-screen reading comparable to reading on paper.
-We are also making significant investments in strategic relationships with third parties, and in online products and services such as MSN, CarPoint, and HomeAdvisor, where we have the opportunity to establish leadership in new businesses.
+We are also making significant investments in online products and services such as MSN, CarPoint, and HomeAdvisor, where we have the opportunity to establish leadership in new businesses.
 We anticipate these investments in research and development will increase over historical spending levels without corresponding growth in revenues in the near future.
-We cannot assure that significant revenue from these product opportunities will be achieved for a number of years, if at all.
+We cannot assure you that significant revenue from these product opportunities will be achieved for a number of years, if at all.